hassanAndro/MVVM-Kotlin-Retrofit2-Dagger2-RxJava2-Api_Cahche/README.md

-# Android App using the Pixbay API to Search Images
+# Android App using the Pixbay API with Architecture components, Retrofit 2, RxJava 2 and Dagger 2

  - MVVM
  - Databinding